Skip to main content

 Walkthrough:

-• const [count, setCount] = useState(0);: We call useState to add state to our component.
-It returns a pair: the current state value (count) and a function that lets you update it (setCount).
-We initialize the count to 0.
+• const [count, setCount] = useState(0); — Call useState to add state to your component.
+It returns a pair: the current state value (count) and a function to update it (setCount).
+We initialize count to 0.

-✨ Section 5: Best Practices and Anti-Patterns
+Best Practices and Anti-Patterns

 Best Practices:

-• Prefer Functional Components: For all new components, start with a functional component.
+• Prefer functional components: For all new components, start with a functional component.

 • Embrace Hooks: Use Hooks for state, side effects, and other React features.